-A key accountability of the Board is the oversight of material risk, and our Board employs a strong process for doing so.
+A key accountability of the Board is the oversight of material risk, and our Board leadership structure positions the Board well to oversee risk management.
 As outlined below, management and each Board committee have responsibilities for overseeing the identification and mitigation of key risks and reporting their assessments, activities and initiatives to the full Board.